harrypmdev/forest-exploration/README.md

 **Inventory Command**

-- The user can input the 'help' command to print a list of all valid commands used in the game.
+- The user can input the 'inventory' command to print their inventory to the console.
-- A message reminding the user of the 'help' command prints above every prompt for new input in the game.
-- This ensures the user can always find the command they need without scrolling up on the console or checking the README, creating a better UX.
+- This allows them to utilise the 'use' and 'describe' commands effectively, as they do not need to keep track of what items they have picked up, used or dropped.

 <details>
 <summary> Inventory Command Screenshot </summary>